“…to penetrate the mysteries of music is to prepare for initiation into

 — ‘Music’ by Sufi master Hazrat Inayat Khan

 In 1992 I attended an introductory workshop in Phoenix given by Sharry Edwards, who had just completed a University of Ohio degree and years of research on sound and the human voice.
 After hearing her presentation, I signed up for her intensive course on Signature Sound, which included training in Voice Spectrum Analysis.
 Sharry discovered that she had an unusual ability to hear the sound frequencies emanating from individuals.
 She found that when she sang the exact frequency back to the person, it dramatically affected them, in some cases causing the person’s blood pressure to drop, or chronic pain to disappear.
 Edwards’ hearing was tested at the university and found that she was hearing far beyond the normal human’s range.

-Over her more than thirty years of research and practice, Edwards discovered that everyone has signature sounds, one or more tones that are emanating from us and are our keys to health, creativity and soul awakening.
+Over her more than thirty years of research and practice, Edwards discovered that everyone has specific sounds, one or more tones that are emanating from them.
+These frequencies unique to each person are keys to health, creativity and soul awakening.
+Edwards developed what is called Voice Spectrum Analysis which has now become a leading edge diagnostic tool.
 With a digital tuner or computer program, a person’s voice is tested to find the tones that are present and ones that are missing.
-This voiceprint tells a story, and helps the practitioner know what organs and systems of the body need support, or which tones will help to set free locked emotion or creativity.
+This voiceprint tells a story, and helps the practitioner know what organs and systems of the body need support, or which tones will help to set free locked emotion and creativity.